HOW LARGE ARE THE GROUPS YOU SEND?

 IS VISITING ORPHANS A MEMBER OF ANY ACCREDITED AGENCIES FOR FINANCIAL ACCOUNTABILITY?

 Yes.
-Visiting Orphans is now a member of the ECFA.
+Visiting Orphans is an accredited member of the ECFA.
 Our member profile can be found here.